-The King of Halloween and Miss Firecracker Queen is available in e-form at Amazon.com, Barnes & Noble, and Morgan-James-Publishing.com on April 3, 2018.
-The print version of the book is available May 22, 2018 and can also be found at Books-A-Million, Chapters, and Powell's.
+The King of Halloween and Miss Firecracker Queen is available in e-form at Amazon.com, Barnes & Noble, and Morgan-James-Publishing.com.
+The print version of the book can also be found at Books-A-Million, Chapters, and Powell's.

 “With humor and grace Leachman has woven a tale about a smart, headstrong southern girl coming of age in a male-centric world.
 Full of tragedies and triumphs, it is a powerful love story of one family’s devotion to a game and each other.”

 — Katharine Ashe, USA Today bestselling author of THE DUKE.

 “A daughter’s heartwarming account of growing up in a football family.
 A family’s heartbreaking account of dealing with neurodegenerative disease.”

 — Kevin Guskiewicz, MacArthur Genuis Award Winner; member NCAA Concussion Committee, director Center for the Study of Retired Athletes.